Patapom/webgl/Web/blog/patapom/docs/SHPortal.md

 It is common in real-time computer graphics to use only order 2 (9 coefficients) or order 3 (16 coefficients) at most, each coefficient being a RGB float3 triplet.
 SH are often used to encode irradiance, which is generally spatially varying pretty smoothly.
 Although it varies at higher frequency than irradiance, it is also possible to encode the radiance into SH.<br />

-Actually, both radiance and irradiance are related in terms of SH, as explained by [this great 2001 paper](https://cseweb.ucsd.edu/~ravir/papers/invlamb/josa.pdf) from Ramamoorthi and Hanrahan.<br />
+Actually, both radiance and irradiance are related in terms of SH, as explained by [this great 2001 paper](https://cseweb.ucsd.edu/~ravir/papers/invlamb/josa.pdf) from Ramamoorthi and Hanrahan[^2].<br />
-It was shortly followed by another seminal paper called ["An Efficient Representation for Irradiance Environment Maps"](https://cseweb.ucsd.edu/~ravir/papers/envmap/envmap.pdf) that extends on the first paper and shows that order 2 SH (9 coefficients) is often enough to properly represent the irradiance field surrounding an object since additional order disappear very quickly.
+It was shortly followed by another seminal paper called "An Efficient Representation for Irradiance Environment Maps"[^3] that extends on the first paper and shows that order 2 SH (9 coefficients) is often enough to properly represent the irradiance field surrounding an object since additional order disappear very quickly.
 We will come back to these papers later as I will show an extension on this irradiance estimate to introduce the Ambient Occlusion term.

 !!! note